 The compulsory documents required are:

-- A motivation letter: You must use the SISSA form for motivation letter 2019/2020.
+- A motivation letter: you must use the SISSA form for motivation letter 2020/2021.
 You need to fill in and upload the motivation letter as a PDF-file on the application portal during the application period.
 The form will be uploaded here by the end of January 2020.

-- A Curriculum Vitae (CV): You must use the SISSA template for CV 2019/2020 and the CV should not exceed three pages.
+- A Curriculum Vitae (CV): you must use the SISSA template for CV 2020/2021 and the CV should not exceed three pages.
 It’s up to you to decide which parts are relevant for your application.
 Additional pages will not be considered.